-WRAPUP 1-Canada oil companies hopeful on deal with Alberta government to boost production
+WRAPUP 2-Canada oil companies hopeful on deal with Alberta government to boost production

 Both Suncor and Cenovus said easing curtailments would make those rail contracts more attractive to producers.

 “The government has been very clear on its desire to move rail contracts back to the private sector and this is a win-win there too,” said Keith Chiasson, Cenovus’s executive vice-president downstream.
-“If people are allowed to rail above curtailments there’s a huge incentive to take out the long-term contracts.”
+“If people are allowed to rail (crude volumes produced) above curtailments there’s a huge incentive to take out the long-term contracts.”

-Suncor reported a 5% rise in second-quarter operating profit and higher upstream production on Wednesday.
-Cenovus posted a net profit from continuing operations of C$1.78 billion ($1.35 billion), versus a loss a year earlier, but production fell 14.5% as a result of government curtailments and planned oil sands maintenance. ($1 = 1.3149 Canadian dollars) (Reporting by Nia Williams; editing by David Gregorio)
+Husky and Cenovus reported lower second-quarter production from a year earlier following the Alberta government curtailments but Suncor’s output rose year-on-year due to the ramp up of its Fort Hills oil sands mine and offshore Hebron project.

+$1 = 1.3149 Canadian dollars Additional reporting by Taru Jain and Shradha Singh in Bangalore; Editing by Tom Brown